 As regular readers of BoatTEST.com know, PowerTech! is our "go-to" source for all questions we have about props.
 It is a 26-year-old company located in Shreveport, LA that specializes in the design, manufacturer and sale of both stainless steel and aluminum recreational marine propellers.
 The company is known for its quality, innovation, huge inventory of prop designs (over 5,000), and its remarkable, one-on-one customer service.
 (The latter is primarily on the phone and by email to customers all over the world.)

-PowerTech!'s technical advisors actually answer the phone and call people back to help solve their prop and boat performance problems related to props.
-Today these service people talk to more end-users than does any other prop manufacturer on the planet.
+PowerTech!'s technical advisers actually answer the phone and call people back to help solve their prop and boat performance problems related to props.
+Today, these service associates talk to more end-users than does any other prop manufacturer on the planet.
 As a result, PowerTech! knows what is going on in the field and what customers with all different kinds and sizes of boats want all over the world.

 An Old Problem